napari/napari.github.io/fundamentals/tracks.md

 containing the coordinates of N verticies with a track ID and coordinate in D dimensions.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
-This array is always accessible through the `layer.data` property and will grow or shrink as new points are either added or deleted.
+This array is always accessible through the `layer.data` property and will grow or shrink as new tracks are either added or deleted.

 Consider a set of 4D tracks data (time + 3 spatial dimensions) defined below.
 The `Tracks` layer assumes the first column is the `track_id`, the second column is the time axis, and columns 3-5 are Z, Y, and X, respectively.
 Each row is one vertex in a track.
 All vertices with the same `track_id` are joined into a single track.
 In this case, we have defined 2 tracks: track 0, which goes from [10, 10, 10] to [20, 10, 10] and track 1, which goes from [10, 8, 5] to [7, 8, 10] (coordinates written as [x, y z]\).